Updated: May 11

 The number of applications available for UX prototyping is substantial.
 Web Tools

-The evolution of front-end technologies and the popularity of cloud software in recent years have prompted a move from stand-alone applications to web-based tools.
-Web tools are ideal for sharing and viewing prototypes with a variety of stakeholders through internet browser.
+In recent years, the evolution of front-end technologies and the popularity of cloud software have prompted a move from stand-alone applications to web-based tools.
+Web tools are ideal for sharing and viewing prototypes with a variety of stakeholders.